Yorkshire Sculpture Park

 Castle Hill Side, Huddersfield Built in 1899 as a monument to Queen Victoria the Tower stands proud at 305m above sea level whilst overlooking Huddersfield.
 You just need to look at the horizon and you'll see Castle Hill from virtually all directions.
-It's well worth a visit and a popular summer BBQ site for students.
+It's well worth a visit and a popular summer picnic site for students.

 It may not be Ed Sheeran's favourite hill but we love it!

 Westgate, Huddersfield Want to visit shops that offer just something different?
 Byram Arcade would probably be your first stop then!